tikv/rfcs/text/2019-03-04-hibernate-raft.md

    to false and starts ticking.

 When a cluster is started, because of 3, all peers are ticking.
-It works same as the old way.
+It works the same as the old way.
 Because of 2, ticks of followers will not stop until a leader is elected and at least one new log is appended.
 If there is no further proposals, because of 1, leader will stop ticking too.